 Lastly, a set of FAQ’s can be found at the bottom of the page (spoken in the prospects’ language, too: “so what’s the catch?”) which overcome common objections from the average buyer.
 One final image and cooperative CTA gives visitors another chance to convert.
 However, a few outbound links in the footer could ruin that chance by giving them somewhere to escape.

 First, the navigation is non-existent, and so are links in the footer.
-That keeps the conversion ratio at 1:1, which is what it should be for post-click landing pages.
+That keeps the conversion ratio at 1:1, which is what it should be for subscription box landing pages.

 Below, the headline reads: “The Best of Beauty Picked for You,” which is great because it uses the word “you” and with the phrase “picked for you,” it implies care and customization.
 It’s not great, however, to use the word “best” in a headline.
 “Best” is like good, great, awesome, or fantastic.
 It doesn’t say anything about the product, and it’s as trustworthy as a sign in a local diner reading “world’s best cup of coffee.”